 Daikaidan illumination at Kyoto Station

-The Daikaidan is a large staircase located on top of Kyoto Station.
-The staircase has 171 steps and is an impressive sight to behold, with its grand design and intricate details.
+The Daikaidan stretches between the third floor and rooftop (I believe the 10th floor) of Kyoto Station.
+The staircase has 171 steps and is impressive, with its grand design and intricate details.
 The famous architect, Hiroshi Hara, the designer of the station, is responsible for the design of the staircase.

 The Daikaidan has become famous recently for its illuminations, which take place every evening.
-The lighting brings out the beauty of the staircase and highlights its intricate details.
+The lighting brings out the beauty of the staircase, which is fully functional as a normal staircase but also had millions of LEDs.
 The colours used in the illumination change every season, which makes it an ever-changing and unique experience.

-One of the best times to visit the Daikaidan is during the winter months when the illuminations are at their best.
-The colours used during this time are usually white and blue, which give the staircase a mesmerizing glow.
-The illumination starts at 5 pm and lasts until midnight, giving visitors plenty of time to explore the attraction.
+One of the best times to visit the Daikaidan is during the winter months when the nights are long and the illuminations are at their best.
+The colours used during this time are usually white and blue, which give the staircase a mesmerising glow.
+The illumination starts at 5 pm and lasts until midnight, giving visitors plenty of time to stand at the bottom and stare at the stairs working their magic.
 During the cherry blossom season, many pinks and white are used to create illuminations.
-Here are some examples:

 Thanks for reading!
 Want to do some more exploring?
 Have a look at the travel map: